-He currently works out of his home in Humboldt Park.
+He currently works out of his studio in the West Loop.

 Time Lapse Video - http://www.youtube.com/watch?v=knBPkDvecjM